Alessio1599/AI-agents-with-AutoGen/README.md

 # AI-agents-with-AutoGen
 > I should understand how can I fine tune open source models, and also how I can create agents!!!!
 Because with OpenAI I have limitations and also I have a privacy problem
+> Pay attention to the version of the libraries

 AutoGen is a framework that enables development of LLM applications using multi-agents.
 AutoGen framework can be used with any model via API or locally within your own environment.